 “If it’s edible, it’s compostable.” – Almost anything you read about composting will say this phrase or something similar like, “compost any kitchen scraps.”
-But oftentimes, a few paragraphs later comes the contradictions such as don’t add meat, dairy, pickles, etc. to your compost pile.
-Well, aren’t meat and dairy products edible and common kitchen scraps, you may sarcastically question.
+Oftentimes, a few paragraphs later come the contradictions such as don’t add meat, dairy, pickles, etc. to your compost pile.
+“Aren’t meat and dairy products edible and common kitchen scraps?” you may sarcastically question.
 While it is true that any edible kitchen scraps can be added to the compost pile, there are also logical reasons why some things shouldn’t be thrown on the pile in large amounts, like pickles.
 Continue reading to learn about safely composting pickles.

 Can I Compost Pickles?

-Pickles also usually contain a lot of salt, which can be harmful to many plants in high concentrates.
-Store bought pickles are usually made with a lot of preservatives that can make them slow to breakdown in a compost pile.
+Pickles also usually contain a lot of salt, which can be harmful to many plants in high concentrations.
+Store-bought pickles are usually made with a lot of preservatives that can make them hard to break down in a compost pile.

 On the other hand, vinegar can deter many pests.
 It is also a natural weed control because of its high acidity.
 Apple cider vinegar contains many valuable nutrients that can benefit the compost pile.
-Many pickles are also made with garlic, which also can deter pests and add value able nutrients.
+Many pickles are also made with garlic, which can also deter pests and add valuable nutrients.

-So the answer to the question “can pickles go in compost” is yes, but in moderation.
+So, the answer to the question, “Can pickles go in compost?” is yes, but in moderation.
 A good compost pile will contain a wide variety of compostable materials.
-While, I wouldn’t recommend dumping 10 full jars of pickles in a small compost pile, a few leftovers here or there is perfectly acceptable.
+While I wouldn’t recommend dumping ten full jars of pickles in a small compost pile, a few leftovers here or there are perfectly acceptable.

 How to Compost Pickles

-If you do put a large amount of pickles in compost, balance the pH by also adding lime or other matter that will add alkalinity.
-Compost with store bought pickles in it may also benefit from adding yarrow, which is a plant that can help speed up decomposition in compost piles.
-There are also store bought products you can buy specifically made to help compost break down.
+If you do put a large number of pickles in compost, balance the pH by also adding lime or other matter that will add alkalinity.
+Compost with store-bought pickles in it may also benefit from adding yarrow, which is a plant that can help speed up decomposition in compost piles.
+There are also store-bought products you can buy specifically made to help compost break down.

 Just remember to use a variety of things in your compost pile and, when using highly acidic items, balance the pH with alkaline.